 Types of Above-Ground Pools

-Steel frame above-ground pools are strong and durable.
-The frame includes vertical supports and side rails while the sidewalls and bottom of the pool are made of durable plastic, vinyl, PVC, or, in some cases, resin.
+Steel-frame above-ground pools are strong and durable.
+The frame includes vertical supports and side rails while the sidewalls and bottom of the pool are made of a durable plastic, vinyl, PVC, or, in some cases, resin.
 The added strength of the steel supports a larger, deeper pool.
 Pools of this size require a filter or chemicals to maintain a healthy swimming environment.
 These models also require more ground preparation than an inflatable model.

 Steel comes with some drawbacks.
 It’s heavy, gets hot in the sun, and it can rust.
 Powder-coated or galvanized steel resists rust better than steel alone.
 However, as part of ongoing pool maintenance, the frame should be inspected regularly for nicks and other wear and tear that could contribute to rust.

 Resin is hard, durable plastic that many find easier to maintain than steel.
 It weighs less and resists rust and oxidation better than either steel or aluminum.
 It’s strong and resists dents and warping, plus resin doesn’t get hot in the sun like steel.

-A pool with a resin frame will be large enough to require a filter or chemicals, so maintenance compares to that of a steel or aluminum frame model.
+A pool with a resin frame will be large enough to require a filter or chemicals, so maintenance compares to that of a steel or aluminum-frame model.
 Resin pools generally cost more than a steel or aluminum frame pool.
 However, their durability and rust resistance make them a good investment for those who swim for a good portion of the year.

 Aluminum brings the strength of steel poolside but weighs less and resists rust better.
 In most respects, aluminum is comparable to steel.
 However, aluminum is prone to oxidation.
 To prevent potential problems, its protective coating must be regularly maintained.

 Hybrid pools have steel and resin components.
 They’re made from various combinations of steel vertical uprights and resin joints and side rails.
 Resin components typically make up the part of the frame that’s exposed to sun and water, while the steel provides stronger support through the vertical portion of the frame.

 These models combine the best of both a resin and steel frame while reducing some of the drawbacks of each.
-They’re more expensive than a steel frame pool and less expensive than an all-resin model.
+They’re more expensive than a steel-frame pool and less expensive than an all-resin model.

 However, radiant pools are more permanent than above-ground pools because they can’t be taken down at the end of the season.
-Many look like in-ground models.
+Many look like inground models.

 Ground Type/Intended Location